fiveisprime/iron-cache-cli/README.md

     Commands:

+      project <id>                set the default project
+      token <token>               set the default token
-      defaults <project> <token>  set the default values for project and token list                        list all caches for a project info <cache>                get information about a cache get <cache> <key>           get the value of the specified key in the specified cache put <cache> <key> <value>   set the value of the specified key in the specified cache
+      cache <cache>               set the default cache
+      list                        list all caches for a project info [options]              get information about a cache get [options] <key>         get the value of the specified key in the specified cache put [options] <key> <value> set the value of the specified key in the specified cache

     Options:

       -h, --help     output usage information
       -V, --version  output the version number

-      -p, --project <id>   select the project to use (overrides defaults) -t, --token <token>  select the token to use (overrides defaults)
+## Defaults

+Set the project and token to use by running `$ cache token my-token` and `$ cache project my-project`.
+Optionally set a default cache to use:
+`$ cache cache my-cache` otherwise pass the cache to use with the -c (--cache) options.

+### Example

+Set defaults and use the cache:

+    $ cache token my-token
+    $ cache project my-project-id
+    $ cache cache my-cache
+    $ cache info

+    id:         57e85t6e8d0a5e5a9d000eb9
+    created_at: 0001-01-01T00:00:00Z
+    updated_at: 0001-01-01T00:00:00Z
+    project_id: my-project-id
+    name:       my-cache
+    size:       36
+    data_size:  0

+    $ cache get my-key

+    cache:   my-cache
+    key:     my-key
+    value:   The value of my key
+    cas:     5974142746743636948
+    flags:   0
+    expires: 9999-01-01T00:00:00Z

+Override defaults with options:

+    $ cache -c other-cache info

+    id:         52f86f3c1ef7915b7f000d85
+    created_at: 0001-01-01T00:00:00Z
+    updated_at: 0001-01-01T00:00:00Z
+    project_id: my-project-id
+    name:       other-cache
+    size:       7
+    data_size:  0

 # License